hschneider/neutralino-curl/README.md

 ## Include in your own Project

 neutralino-curl is not a classic WebSocket-bound extension.
-It only consists of the CURL binary for your platform and a JS lib, both reside in your resources-folder.
+It only consists of the CURL binary for your platform and a JS lib.

 ### Setup on all Platforms

 - Copy the content from `_install/YOUR_PLATFORM/bin/`to `extensions/curl/bin/`.
-- Include `resources/neutralino-curl/curl.js`in your `index.hml`file.
+- Include `extensions/neutralino-curl/curl.js`in your `index.hml`file.
 - Init CURL and add the required events to `main.js`.

 ## Deployment